First name: Attilio

 Bioinformatics and software: Operating System: Macintosh, Windows, Linux.
 Programming languages: R (certified by “Progetto obiettivo, ambiente open source R”, June 2011).
 Applications: word processors, spreadsheets (e.g., Origin, Excel), analysis of AA and DNA sequences (e.g., CodonCode Aligner, Serial-Cloner), image analysis and image editing (e.g., ImageJ, NIS), statistical analysis (e.g., R, Excel, Kaleidagraph), design of nanostructured 3D scaffolds (SketchUp, Meshlab, Nanoslicer, Describe, Nanowrite).

 Nanomaterials for applications in biomedicine: Piezoelectric remote stimulation driven by ultrasounds.
 Wireless cell stimulation mediated by NIR-absorbing nanomaterials.
 Remote stimulation assisted by superparamagnetic nanoparticles and driven by alternated magnetic fields for hyperthermia and photothermal ablation.
 Self-regenerative antioxidant nanoparticles for biomedical applications.
-Assessment of the ability of nanomaterials to cross blood-brain barrier.
+Assessment of the ability of nanomaterials to cross the blood-brain barrier.

 Nanostructured surfaces/scaffolds: Topographical cues for the control of cell behaviour (osteogenic and neural differentiation, guidance and promotion of the axonal outgrowth).
 Nanocomposite 3D scaffolds for cell stimulation.
 3D microfluidic models of the blood-brain barrier.
 Biomechanical investigations of the force exerted by cells.